-Coyote Goes Salmon Fishing, a musical with composer Scott Richards, won the Frederick Loewe Award and was produced at the University of Houston by Stuart Ostrow and Perseverance Theatre in Alaska, directed by Molly Smith.
+Covote Goes Salmon Fishing, a musical with composer Scott Davenport Richards, won the Frederick Loewe Award and was produced at the University of Houston by Stuart Ostrow and Perseverance Theatre in Alaska, directed by Molly Smith.

 King Island Christmas, an oratorio with composer David Friedman, also won the Frederick Loewe Award.
-Based on the Alaskan children's book by Jean Rogers, the cast album was produced by 12-time Grammy winner Thomas Z. Shepard, featuring Chuck Cooper and Marin Mazzie.
+Based on the Alaskan children's book by Jean Rogers, the cast album was produced by 12-time Grammy winner Thomas Z. Shepard, featuring Chuck Cooper and the late Marin Mazzie.
 There have been over 60 productions in the US, Canada and Australia.
-It is being developed for children's television in Canada.
 Goodbye My Island, a musical with David Friedman, also based on an Alaskan children's book by Jean Rogers, was workshopped at New Dramatists with grants from Cameron McIntosh and Yip Harburg Foundations.